vproxy-tools/panama-native-interface/README.md

 * `@Align`: define the minimum alignment bytes.
 You can set `@Align(packed=true)` to disable padding.
   This annotation has the same effect as setting `__attribute__((aligned(N)))` or `__attribute__((packed))` in `GCC`.
 * `@Critical`: generate native functions without `PNIEnv`.
 You can directly use `return` to return values to Java.
 However, since the `PNIEnv` is absent, you will not be able to use any functionality associated with it, for example, throwing exceptions from the C code.
+* `@AlwaysAligned`: assumes that the annotated class or field to be always aligned.
+This will result in a Java `ValueLayout` without `_UNALIGNED` suffix.
+A jmh benchmark shows that accessing "manually aligned" fields has the same performance as accessing "unaligned" fields, and is a little bit slower than "aligned" fields in Panama.
+  This annotation is not the default behavior because adding it means that you will not be allowed to put the type on a random memory location.
+  The generated C code will not have a difference due to this annotation because modern compilers such as GCC generates exactly the same code for accessing "manually aligned" and "implicitly aligned" fields (tested on misp, which generates completely different code for unaligned access).

 ### Enhance Java Types